FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Evaluation

-To answer question-3, we test the performance of {\sys} with different groups of models and agent workflows.
+To answer question-3, we evaluate {\sys}'s performance on different model groups and agent workflows, with caching enabled for both model weights and KV caches.

-\textbf{Multi-model Performance on Real Benchmarks:} We selected four model groups with varying series and sizes using real-world benchmarks, including UltraChat, OpenAssistant, Dolly Dataset and Alpaca Data.
-Requests are dispatched randomly to models within each group. {\sys} dynamically adjusts the cache proportion to maximize the utility of the limited cache size.
-We evaluate performance under a 4GB cache constraint, a realistic limit for mobile devices, whereas Strawman cannot dynamically adjust its cache allocation due to the inflexibility of CMA-based secure memory.
-Generally, {\sys} achieves an average TTFT speedup of $8.84\times$ over Strawman and $2.53\times$ over Strawman-OPT, demonstrating the effectiveness of the cache scheduler.
+\textbf{Prefill Time}: We use real-world benchmarks to evaluate the TTFT of four model groups, as shown in Figure~\ref{fig:multi-model-bench}.
+Requests are dispatched randomly to models within each group. {\sys} is configured with a fixed 4GB cache size.
+Overall, {\sys} achieves an average \textbf{8.84$\times$} speedup over the Strawman and a \textbf{2.53$\times$} maximum speedup over Strawman-OPT.

-\textbf{Agent Workflow}: We evaluate {\sys} across ten representative agent workflow scenarios on mobile devices.
-Depending on the task characteristics, we select appropriate model combinations with varying sizes for each workflow.
-For instance, we employ Qwen3-8B and Llama3.2-3B for the GUI agent, and Llama3.1-8B paired with Qwen3-8B for the Meeting Assistant.

-Figure~\ref{fig:workflow} reports the \textit{response latency}, defined as the sum of the first model's full generation time and the second model's Time-To-First-Token (TTFT). {\sys} improves the response latency of agent workflows up to $24.30\times$ and $4.05\times$ compared to the Strawman and Strawman-OPT.
-Some workflows have a long decode stage (e.g., the Email Polisher and Meeting Assistant), which hides {\sys}'s performance speedup of the prefill stage.
-However, {\sys} still outperforms Strawman by $14.15\times$ and Strawman-OPT by $2.94\times$, averagely.
+\textbf{Agent Workflow}: We evaluate the response latency of ten representative agent workflows on mobile devices, as shown in Figure~\ref{fig:workflow}.
+Each workflow may employ a different group of models.
+The response latency is calculated as the sum of the last model's TTFT and all previous models' full generation time. {\sys} improves the response latency of agent workflows by up to \textbf{24.30$\times$} and \textbf{4.05$\times$} compared to the Strawman and Strawman-OPT, respectively.
+Some workflows involve a long decode stage, which partially hides {\sys}'s speedup.
+Nevertheless, {\sys} still outperforms the Strawman by \textbf{14.15$\times$} and Strawman-OPT by \textbf{2.94$\times$} on average.